What the name Lactoferrin reveals

 Features and Benefits

-Lactoferrin takes on a wide variety of functions of enzymes and nucleases in the body.
-It is highly bioactive even in small quantities—with many health benefits.
-The most important areas of application are the immune system, digestion and general regenerative ability.
+Lactoferrin performs a wide variety of functions of enzymes and nucleases in the body.
+Even in small amounts it is highly bioactive – with many health benefits.
+The most important areas of application are the immune system, digestion and general regenerative capacity.

-Further information about the positive properties of lactoferrin can be found under: Lactoferrin benefits.
+For more information about the positive properties of lactoferrin, see: Lactoferrin Effect.

 How is lactoferrin obtained?

-Lactoferrin is produced by the epithelial cells of various organs, including leukocytes—white blood cells.
+Lactoferrin is produced by the epithelial cells of various organs, including leukocytes – the white blood cells.

-Since lactoferrin occurs in particularly high concentrations in milk, it is often isolated from cow’s milk or whey.
-For example, one liter of human colostrum contains about 8 g of lactoferrin, while one liter of normal milk only contains about 1–2 g.
+Since lactoferrin is present in particularly high concentrations in milk, it is often isolated from cow’s milk or whey.
+For example, one liter of human colostrum contains about 8 g of lactoferrin, whereas one liter of normal milk contains only about 1-2 g.

 Produktionsort von Colostrum